 About our group:

-The Recorder Group was formed in 2016: Several of our founder members were new to the recorder, and others were "returners", in some cases returning fifty or more years after leaving primary school!
-Very few were life-long recorder players (and would not admit to being "experts"..... yet now between us, we have the ability to make an impressive multi-part rich sound!
+Our Recorder Group was formed in 2016: Several of our founder members were new to the recorder, and others were "returners", in some cases returning fifty or more years after leaving primary school!
+Very few were life-long recorder players (and would not admit to being "experts") yet between us we have the ability to make an impressive multi-part rich sound!
 By the start of "Lockdown" we had gradually expanded to 20 members, with skill levels ranging from "beginner" and "improver" upwards.
-Between us, we have members playing the contra-bass, bass, tenor, treble, alto and descant recorders, with an occasional contribution from a tiny sopranino & squeak from the minute Garklein (sopranissimo).
+Since Covid we have rebuilt our numbers and now have members playing the full range of recorders, from the huge contra-bass and great-bass, right up through the bass, tenor, treble, alto and descant recorders, to occasional contributions from a tiny sopranino & squeak from the tiny Garklein (sopranissimo).

 We aim to play music which we like, which will help us to improve our playing, and which helps us play a range of styles and techniques.

-We have played thrice at the main U3A monthly meeting, and in December 2017 we played in the “Carols for Everyone” concert in Southwell Minster.
+We have played several times at the main Southwell U3A monthly meetings, and in December 2017 we played in the “Carols for Everyone” concert in Southwell Minster.
 We have played carols for small groups, seasonal selections for summer garden parties, and a wider range of repertoire for other indoor and outdoor events.
-In March 2020, just before "Covid Lockdown", we staged a complete concert for friends and supporters at Edingley in celebration of four years of playing together.
-We are looking forward to restarting public performances once "Lockdown" regulations allow and once we have regained our standard of playing!
+In March 2020, just before "Covid Lockdown", we staged a complete concert for friends and supporters at Edingley in celebration of completing four years of playing together.
+Post-Lockdown, several of us played for the Southwell U3A Open Day, August 2021 and 2022 (see the picture above), and the 2021 and 2022 SU3A Christmas events(see below).
+We also produce a concert annually for our friends and family, most recently in November 2022.
+We look forward to playing at more events now we have rebuilt our playing standard and repertoire to pre-Covid levels.

-We meet twice each month, usually on the second and fourth Wednesday, from 2.30 pm to 4.30 pm, in the beautifully restored, warm and welcoming Old School Room at Edingley, NG22 8BB (between the Old Reindeer Pub and St Giles' Church).
-This provides newly-expanded on-site parking facilities behind the building, full disabled access and good acoustics.
+We meet twice each month, usually on the first and third Wednesday, from 2.30 pm to 4.30 pm, in the beautifully restored, warm and welcoming Old School Room at Edingley, NG22 8BE (between the Old Reindeer Pub and St Giles' Church, see map below).
+This provides ample on-site parking facilities behind the building, full disabled access and good acoustics.
 There is a small charge for membership of the Group to cover room hire and music costs.

 Group Leader: Ian Boothroyd